 1. Offer Benefit Packages or Raises

-Hardly surprising that this is the number one solution to keeping everyone happy.
+Hardly surprising that this is the number one solution to having happy employees.
 Most people are motivated by money or rewards, so therefore it is almost certainly guaranteed that an increase in salary or the offer of an attractive benefits package will provide an increase in employee satisfaction.

 Motivated employees, who feel valued, appreciated and like they are earning enough for the work they do, will work harder - and this will have a huge impact on your companies productivity.